Safety & Wellness

 Communication During an Emergency

-As Kettering deals with wintry weather, Kettering City Schools (KCS) wants to ensure our families and community are aware of local resources that may be helpful during this time.
+Kettering City Schools (KCS) wants to ensure our families and community are aware of local resources that may be helpful throughout the year.
+Find more information on our Kettering Community and Family Resources Page.

-** The Youth and Family Resource Coordinator role focuses on connecting families all across Kettering with resources and referrals to address the challenges that affect our youth and families in today’s world.
+- The Youth and Family Resource Coordinator role focuses on connecting families all across Kettering with resources and referrals to address the challenges that affect our youth and families in today’s world.
 Responsibilities include connecting families to vital resources like housing, childcare, food, and transportation, identifying service gaps, and collaborating with local agencies and partners to bring essential support into the community.
+Click here for our Community Resource Page.

 REPORT SAFETY CONCERNS